b-45/comprehending-data-visualizations/README.md

-## Making sense of Data Visualization
+`## Making sense of Data Visualization

 Exploring various of types of data visualizatipn and making sense of them.

 #### Tool
 These charts were created with *Vega-lite*.  *Vega-lite* is a javascript data visualization library that allows concise decriptions of visualizations as a set of grammar that maps an api directly to the conventional language used to describe graphical charts.
-You can explore the code that produced these charts [here](https://beta.observablehq.com/d/85a39c2b2101ee95)
+You can explore interactivity and the code and that produced these charts [here](https://beta.observablehq.com/d/85a39c2b2101ee95)

 #### Dataset